 Cpk is a short term process index that numerically describes the "within subgroup" or "potential" capability (Ppk is long term indicator) of a process assuming it was analyzed and stays in control.

-It's an option (along with z-score and PPM) when describing process baseline measurement in the MEASURE phase or in the CONTROL phase.
+It's an option (along with z-score and PPM or DPMO) when describing process baseline measurement in the MEASURE phase or in the CONTROL phase.
 As with all the process capability indices, the process must be in control before assessing capability.

 Use time-series and SPC charts to determine process control.
 If the process is out of control (i.e. still rising with upward trend), then assessing the current process is unlikely to reflect the long term performance.

 The Cp is the best a process can perform if that process is centered on the midpoint.
 The Cp is commonly referred to as the process entitlement because, when centered, it represents the best performance possible.